Starbuck5/Kessler-Syndrome/README.md

 SHIFT-C for a new random background color

 Extra Notes:
-The setupper asks for a resolution to run the game at, but right now it only supports 1920x1080
+The setupper asks for a resolution to run the game at, but right now it only supports 16:9 aspect ratio

 Background:
 Dystopian future where the Earth can't launch things into space because it is too risky.